ryan-mahoney/Framework/docs/theming/index.rst

 Types of Pages
 ++++++++++++++

-The first consideration when theming an FMF page is to know what *type* of page you are dealing with.
+The first consideration when theming an Opine-PHP page is to know what *type* of page you are dealing with.
 For example, the page could be for a *Collection*, a *Document*, a *Form* or it may be a custom page, such as a homepage.
 Determining the type is important, because the type will tell you where to find it's constituent files.

 Every page is going to need and app.yml file, a layout.html file and at least one partial.hbs file.